 Belfast Northern Ireland

-It can be an excellent idea for some people that need to money or need to pay off an existing mortgage.
+It can be an excellent idea for some people who need money or need to pay off an existing mortgage.

 Sunderland